jsweb/asyncs/README.md

 ### polyasync.json(url, cfg)

-Makes a `polyasync.fetch` and waits a **JSON** return to parse and send the result to resolved response.
+Executes a `polyasync.fetch` and expects a **JSON** return to parse and send the result to resolved response.

 ```javascript
 polyasync.json(url, cfg)